Alternative Payment Model 1 (APM 1)

 APM 1 Sunset and Transition Update

-APM 1 will officially sunset December 30th, 2025 and will no longer be used to measure Primary Care Medical Provider (PCMP) performance after that time.
+APM 1 officially sunset December 30th, 2025 and will no longer be used to measure Primary Care Medical Provider (PCMP) performance after that time.
 APM 1 will continue to operate as usual throughout Program Year 2025 (PY25).
 Quality measurement activities, point scoring, and rate change processes will follow the guidelines detailed in the 2025 APM 1 Guidebook.
 The Department is committed to preserving stability during this final year of APM 1 and will ensure timely communication of any updates or procedural reminders related to scoring, notifications, and payment adjustments.

 Program Year 2025 Stakeholder Engagement